hkoge/towmagkit/README.md

 - Segmentation into straight survey legs and turning intervals
 - Crossover leveling based on the Ishihara method

-All outputs are formatted for compatibility with GMT/x2sys.
+Outputs from the segmentation step are formatted for compatibility with GMT/x2sys.
 While TowMagKit natively applies crossover correction via the Ishihara method, x2sys-based workflows are also supported through optional bundled bash scripts, allowing seamless integration into existing processing pipelines if desired.

 ## Pipeline Scripts